 - Do you have the necessary resources?
 Determine the resources and personnel required to migrate the entire system.

 - What will our success outcomes be post-migration?
 That is, how will all departments, teams and stakeholders know we have successfully made the move?

-Once these three priorities have been agreed upon by all stakeholders, your organization can initiate these discovery stage best practices:
+Once these five priorities have been agreed upon by all stakeholders, your organization can initiate these discovery stage best practices:

 - Perform a configuration management database assessment (CMDB): CMDBs reveal the complete set of assets that will be relocated in the new data environment.
 CMDBs are slow and methodic processes and should not be rushed.
 Give your storage, network and virtualization stakeholders a minimum of a few months to draw a complete portrait of current IT assets.
 In most cases, CMDBs will be broken down on a cabinet-by-cabinet, U-by-U basis, guaranteeing no server rack goes unaccounted.

 - Map out your IT asset network ecosystem: Once you have a U-by-U and cabinet-by-cabinet catalog of IT infrastructure, begin identifying how each of these components interacts with your larger network.
 Survey network dependencies, processes, technicalities and interrelated applications that require the existence of one another to function.
 Document these connections in a network dependency summary.